-In 2001-2003 Ian was Program Director of Graphic Design at La Salle DHU (LDHU, Donghua University, Shanghai) where he initiated Collabor8 (C8 设计吧) with Annie Morrad, (now Senior Lecturer, Lincoln School of Art and Design, Faculty of Art Architecture and Design University of Lincoln) to foster online collaboration between design education programs in China and Australia.
-This initiative has lead to over a decade of developing innovative culturally adaptive pedagogies using online, social and responsive technologies to create collaborative experimental spaces for interdisciplinary design education.
-The outcomes of these field studies have been examined in Ian’s PhD (Activating a Framework For Transcultural Interdisciplinary Collaboration in Design Education: Sino Australian Field Studies).
+Ian was Program Director of Graphic Design (2001-2003) at La Salle DHU (Donghua University, Shanghai) where he initiated The Collabor8 Project (C8) to foster creative collaboration between China and Australia.
+This initiative has lead to a decade of developing culturally adaptive pedagogies and design processes using online, social and responsive technologies to create collaborative experimental spaces.
+Ian has presented lectures and papers on this research in Europe, South America, Asia and Australia.

 His most recent work is a DFAT supported collaboration with the Chongqing-based innovation platform CQubed, Chongqing University, and Priestman Architects (UK/China).
 CQ.MAD.LAB (2015) is an interdisciplinary studio focussed on developing design-led experiential interactivity, public art, light/lighting, and multi-scalar precinct development opportunities for the dynamic and rapidly expanding high-rise area of Guanyinqiao in Chongqing.

 Through the support of the Halloran Trust (University of Sydney) Ian is currently involved in developing participatory design methods using large urban screens in public space as diagnostic tools for urban planning.

 A former Head Teacher of Design and Visual Art in TAFENSW, Ian received the NSW Education Minister’s Award for Excellence in Teaching in 2001.